Just-Ape-Studios/just-ape-studios-contracts/README.md

    `u32`, which could end up causin' an integer overflow if the same owner has a biiig chunk of the supply.
 So just be aware of that <3
 2. If you require custom features, such as charge per mint, allow-list based mints, validate contract owner permissions, and so on; you must implement these features.

+3. The mint and burn methods need to be restricted based on your business logic.
+Consider only-owner modifiers to restrict minting to a given account (as well as burning), or add payable methods for mint and lots more.